gmr/seamicro-tools/README.md

 Installation
 ------------
-Run "python setup.py" in the main directory which will install a seamicro-tools script in a common path.
+Run "python setup.py install" in the main directory which will install a seamicro-tools script in a common path.

 Currently supported commands
 ----------------------------